 That’s why you need nothing but the best employees.

 Here’s how to hire the best and keep them.

 Before the Interview

 Ask for referrals from existing employees.
 You’re already hiring the best, right?
 Chances are, they spend most of their time with similar people.
-It never hurts to ask, and you’ll be surprised at how many employees bend over backwards to bring you great employees.
+It never hurts to ask, and you’ll be surprised at how many employees bend over backward to bring you, great employees.

 Because they’re not just helping the place they value enough to spend the majority of their waking hours at – they’re getting their friends or family a job at that place they genuinely care about.
 Think about it.
 It sounds deeply caring and selfless of them, and it really is to some degree.
 But they’re helping the people they care most about.
 It makes them feel great!
 By asking for referrals, you’re giving them the opportunity to help people, and feel great about themselves for an awesome reason.